Vi-vek9135/Intelligent_Document_Finder_with_Llama_Index/README.md

 Click the "Login" button.
 Upon successful login, you will have access to the document search functionality.

-User can ask any queries by entering their folder drive link and if user are using other's drive link then that link be public
+User can ask any queries by entering selecting their drive (Google drive or OneDrive)

 Logout